franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 }
 ```

-In Rocket, routes that collide (here `/`) must provide a [ranking](https://rocket.rs/v0.4/guide/requests/#forwarding), which
-defines in which order they will be tried.
+Rocket lets us define routes based on the presence of query parameters, and
+will do the routing for us.
+However, as both paths are `/`, we need to tell
+Rocket to try the success route first, then the error one if either `code`
+or `scope` is missing.
+This is done with [ranking](https://rocket.rs/v0.4/guide/requests/#forwarding).

-Now if the redirect contains query parameters of `code` and `scopes`, the
+If the redirect contains both query parameters of `code` and `scopes`, the
 first handler `success` will be called, otherwise an `error` query parameter
 should be there, and the second handler `error` will be called.

 If neither is present, then we'll get a 404 error (but we don't care since
 the problem would be on Strava's side).

-In both case, we print our parameters to the terminal, and return a string
+In both case, we print the parameters to the terminal, and return a string
 as a response that will be visible in the browser, instructing the user to
 return to the terminal.

-### Starting the server
+## Starting the server

 Let's add a function to `server.rs` to start the Rocket server: